g0goTAS/dr-sudoku-router/README.md

 ### -s
 A suffix to be added to the name of the output files.
-The following command
+The following command:

-tsp.py -s "_example"
+`python tsp.py -s "_example"`

-will generate the 2 output files with the names "paths_example.pxl" and "logs_example.txt"
+will generate the 2 output files with the names "paths_example.pkl" and "logs_example.txt"

 ### -r
-specifies the number of random starts that are used.
+Specifies the number of random starts that are used.
 The default value is 100.

 ## merge_paths.py
-This file combines all the path files (with the .pxl extension) in the current directory into one.
+This file combines all the path files (with the .pkl extension) in the current directory into a single file.

 ## tas.py
 Generates the Input_Log.txt contained in bk2 and tasproj files based on the path file.

 ## router.py
-The ooriginal program used by g0goTBC to solve puzzles manually.
+The original program used by g0goTBC to solve puzzles manually.